With New Shoes, Students Feel They Can Do Anything. And This Changes Everything.

 The mental health impacts of not having adequate footwear manifest in the classroom.
 Children experiencing this often don't want to bring attention to themselves, leading to hesitancy in raising their hands, speaking up, or joining group activities.
 The emotional stress and feelings of not belonging make it incredibly difficult to focus on learning.

-"Shoes are one of those basic needs that many take for granted, but not having proper footwear can be a constant source of embarrassment, distraction, and alienation," says Ellen Goodman, Director of The Foundation, a 501(c)(3) that supports programs and student needs for Palm Springs Unified School District.
+"Shoes are one of those basic needs that many take for granted, but not having proper footwear can be a constant source of embarrassment, distraction, and alienation," says Eliza Stern, a former teacher and now a board member with The Foundation for PSUSD, a 501(c)(3) that supports programs and student needs for Palm Springs Unified School District.
 “All kids can go through self-conscious stages, but for underprivileged kids, they are painfully self-conscious about so much more, and it really affects how they see themselves.”

 Shoes for Students is an annual fundraising campaign by The Foundation to raise community and philanthropic dollars to purchase shoes for K-12 students in need.
-In year three of the shoe campaign, the decade-year-old nonprofit is aiming to provide 2,500 pair before the start of the 2024-2025 school year.
+Annually the nonprofit aims provide 1,000 - 2,500 pairs of shoes, based on community need, before the start of the school year.
 And they are hoping the community will help.

-“What many in our community don’t realize is that 97% of our students are socioeconomically disadvantaged,” Goodman adds.
+“What many in our community don’t realize is that 95% of our students are socioeconomically disadvantaged,” said Jo-Anne Ebensteiner, board member of The Foundation.
 “And shoes are one of the first signs of a child in poverty.
 When a family experiences economic hardship, either chronically or because of an emergency, they have to make choices on how to spend their precious resources.
 And necessities, like putting dinner on the table, are a priority over much needed shoes."

 The Foundation is among a number of leading national organizations recognizing the small but profound impact new shoes can have on a child's academic success and overall well-being.
 Beyond academics, new shoes help students participate in school activities, make friendships, and grow in a sense of belonging.
 Educators say that there is an observable difference in kids when they get brand new shoes that fit right.
 They're more eager to participate, more socially engaged, and able to concentrate better without being preoccupied and self-conscious.
 Kids go from being shy, withdrawn, and distracted to feeling physically and emotionally confident.

-The Foundation works with partners to obtain footwear far below retail prices, so students get quality shoes they love and that fit well.
+The Foundation works with footwear partners to obtain pricing below, so students get quality shoes they love and that fit well.
 This goes a long way to supporting growing feet, growing minds, and growing confidence, helping students to thrive in and out of school.

 “It's amazing what a simple pair of shoes can do” Galeano marvels.
 "They don't just protect your feet, they can protect your self-esteem, your academic potential, and your whole outlook on life."